dis-orientation/msu/dogs.md

 As explained on the [about page](http://msu.dis-orientation.info/about), we are putting most of our energy into maintaing `dis-orientation.info` at the moment.

-Because of this, we have yet to release a full-blown disorientation guide (DOG) issue.
+Because of this, we have yet to release a full-blown dis-orientation guide (DOG) issue.
 Check back soon!